Thermal response functions and second sound in graphene: Abstract

 \section{Abstract}

 The propagation of second sound, and more broadly the ballistic transport of heat, is of central importance in heat dissipation from electronic devices at very short length and time scales.
-Specifically, there is an interest in the practical implications of violations of Fourier's law.
-Recently, we have developed a simulation approach based on thermal-response functions that is appropriate for elucidating physics beyond the diffusive regime, including time-dependent sources and second-sound propagation.
-The methods are applied to free-standing graphene simulated using molecular-dynamics (MD) with empirical potentials.
-The simulations predict a strong second-sound signal at $T=300$K for length scales of at least $L=68.1$nm.
-It is demonstrated that the second-sound dissipation time is determined primarily by decoherence that emerges from the details of the phonon band structure.
-It is also shown that the decay time for second sound depends sensitively on the length scale that characterizes the thermal excitation.
-This is in contrast with theories based on the Boltzmann transport equation (BTE), where second-sound dissipation is determined primarily by the resistive anharmonic phonon scattering rate, which is independent of length scale.
-Calculations using the linearized Boltzmann transport equation (LBTE) are also presented, along with analysis of second sound based on the single-mode relaxation time approximation (SMA).
-This approach, consistent with previous authors, results in significantly longer lifetimes for second sound in comparison to our MD simulation results.
-Predictions for the response due to time-dependent sources are also presented, including insight into how time-dependent sources could be tuned to result in weak or strong temperature oscillations, and how time-dependent experiments might probe the spectra associated with second sound.
-Finally, results are discussed in the context of recent observations of second sound in graphite crystals in the temperature range from $100-200$K.
+Recently, we have developed thermal-response functions appropriate for elucidating physics beyond the diffusive regime, including time-dependent sources and wave-like heat propagation.
+The methods are applied to graphene simulated using molecular-dynamics (MD) with empirical potentials.
+The simulations predict a strong oscillatory transport at $T=300$K for length scales equal to $L=68.1$nm and below.
+It is shown that at these temperatures and scales, the lifetime of the oscillatory transport is determined largely by wave coherence connected to the phonon band structure.
+While most BTE theories for second sound neglect this effect, and may not be suitable at very short length scales, they nevertheless are accurate for describing perturbations at longer length scales.
+Calculations using the linearized BTE (LBTE) are also presented, along with analysis of second sound.
+This approach results in significantly longer lifetimes for second sound in comparison to our MD simulation results.
+Predictions for the response due to time-dependent sources are also presented, including insight into how time-dependent experiments might probe the spectra associated with second sound.
+Results are discussed in relation to recent experiments on graphite.